Main illustration: Vinnie Neuberg

 Here’s the impact the chatbot had on the dealership’s bottom line, according to their marketing manager Tobias Wamser:

-“We were able to increase the number of leads generated on our website by about 300%.
+“We were able to increase lead generation on our website by about 300%.
 We are also able to prioritize high-quality leads and offer them an even more personalized experience”

 Not only that, but leads coming through the Volvo dealership’s chatbot are 200% more likely to purchase a vehicle than those acquired via their contact form, since they’re able to get immediate answers to their questions or book a test drive online.